-In general, the Company's system of governance is well-defined and fully in line with what is set forth in the relevant legal and regulatory requirements.
+The Company's system of governance is well-defined and materially in compliance with what is set forth in the corporate governance code.

 C. Risk Profile

 Sections C.1 to C.6 contain a description of the Company's risks whereby risks are assigned to risk categories prescribed by the regulator.
 Risks are quantified with reference to the Solvency II Standard Formula unless otherwise indicated.